PhilipOppongAdanse/Computer-Forensics/Windows-Artifacts/Case-Study-01-Shellbags/README.md

 ## 1. Evidence Acquisition

 At 04:25, I extracted the Registry hive using FTK Imager v4.7.3.81.

-The file extracted for this investigation was:
+The file extracted for this investigation was: `UsrClass.dat`

-`UsrClass.dat`

-The purpose of this step was to obtain the Registry hive for forensic analysis while keeping the original evidence unchanged.
+The purpose of this step was for me to obtain the Registry hive for forensic analysis while keeping the original evidence unchanged.

-### Acquisition Details
+## Acquisition Details

 | Property | Value |
 |---|---|